 Although Bruno was no scientist, he was among the first to urge the greater use of experimental method.
 He had the insight and imagination to become a champion of the Copernican system at a time when most European scholars scorned it, and he possessed the creative genius to go far beyond Copernicus.
 It was Bruno, not Copernicus, who introduced to the world the immense universe of modern astronomy with its countless billions of suns shining across space from incredible distances, a universe in which both earth and sun shrink to insignificant size and importance.

 For those and other "diverse horrid opinions" Giordano Bruno was burned at the stake in the jubilee year of 1600, nine years before the telescope first was turned toward outer space.
 So it was that a great prophet of modern cosmology was destroyed by the dying fury of the Middle Ages.

-(Reproduced with permission from the Griffith Observer, February 1975; in Sunrise magazine, March 1975)
+(From Sunrise magazine, March 1975.
+Reproduced with permission from the Griffith Observer, February 1975)